Suekko28/web-affiliate-app/README.md

-🚀✨ Introducing Web Affiliate App v2!
+🚀✨ Introducing Web Affiliate App !

-Take your affiliate business to the next level with Web Affiliate App v2, a significant upgrade from v1.
-Beyond basic product management, v2 includes:
+Take your affiliate business to the next level with Web Affiliate App, the application have feature includes:
 - ✅ Add products effortlessly
 - ✅ Publish and manage news
 - ✅ Filter products by category